Maybe-Sama/eureka-connect/scripts/README.md

 # Class Tracking Scripts

-This directory contains diagnostic and correction scripts for the class tracking system.
-These scripts are essential for maintaining data integrity and ensuring the system functions correctly.
+This directory contains essential diagnostic and correction scripts for the class tracking system.
+These scripts are used for maintaining data integrity and ensuring the system functions correctly.

 ## 📋 Available Scripts